Goldie ranks of primitive ideals and indexes of equivariant Azumaya algebras: Indexes of equivariant Azumaya algebras

-Let $G$ be a simply connected algebraic group over $\C$ and $H\subset G$ an algebraic subgroup.
+Let $X$ be an algebraic variety.
+Recall that an Azumaya algebra on $X$ is a coherent sheaf of algebras on $X$ subject to the following two properties: it is a vector bundle and every fiber is a matrix algebra.
+If $G$ acts on $X$ then we can talk about $G$-equivariant Azumaya algebras: these are $G$-equivariant vector bundles where $G$ acts by isomorphisms of sheaves of algebras.

 Let $A$ be a $G$-equivariant Azumaya algebra on $X:=G/H$.
+Recall that the specialization $A_{\C(X)}$ of $A$ to the generic point of $X$ is a central simple algebra, hence a matrix algebra over a skew-field.
 We are interested in computing the {\it index} $\ind(A)$.
-Recall that, for an Azumaya algebra $A$ on an integral scheme $X$, by the index of $A$ we mean $\sqrt{\dim D}$, where $D$ is a skew-field such that the specialization $A_{\C(X)}$ of $A$ to the generic point of $X$ is a matrix algebra over $D$.
+Recall that, for an Azumaya algebra $A$ on an integral scheme $X$, by the index of $A$ we mean $\sqrt{\dim_{\C(X)} D}$, where $D$ is a skew-field such that the specialization $A_{\C(X)}$ of $A$ to the generic point of $X$ is a matrix algebra over $D$.